Political Activism For Nurses

 Share your advocacy on social media.
 Although politicians pay attention to social media, it’s not the best way to get in touch with them to share your beliefs.
 To do that, it’s more effective to call, send an email, write a letter, or attend a town hall meeting.
 However, social media does have an important role in advocacy.
 Sharing your passion for a cause, can help inspire others to engage.
 “If you’re involved with advocacy, take to social media so that your friends and family know you're doing it.
 Many people are not enchanted with the political process, but knowing that your neighbor who's a nurse takes the time, even with a busy professional schedule, could make a difference,” reports Fitting.

 Write about your experience as a nurse.
-Nurses have unique perspectives to offer and for the past 16 years, the American public has named them the most trusted profession.
+Nurses have unique perspectives to offer and for many years, the American public has named them the most trusted profession.
 Channel your passion for an issue into a letter to the editor or an op-ed in your local newspaper.
-Use these tips from RNAction.org to write a letter to the editor or these suggestions from The Op-Ed Project to write an op-ed.
+Use these suggestions from The Op-Ed Project to write an op-ed.

 Take advantage of RNAction.org: ANA’s advocacy site makes it easy to get involved.
 Visit the action center to personalize a form letter to your representatives or sign petitions.
 Follow their Capitol Beat blog to stay up-to-date on political issues nurses care about.